Reservoir Ices Off, Growing Season Turns On

 What does early ice melt on Island Park Reservoir mean for the summer ahead?

 When it comes to water quality on Island Park Reservoir and the Henry’s Fork downstream: since April looked like May, July will likely look like August.
-Everything is happening a month ahead of schedule.
-This means high turbidity and warm water will come out of of Island Park Dam earlier in the season.
+Everything is happening a month ahead of normal This means high turbidity and warm water will come out of of Island Park Dam earlier in the season.

 High turbidity.
 Days will get longer from now until the summer solstice.
 Thus, Island Park Reservoir and the algae and cyanobacteria that call it home are getting far more sunshine than usual.
 This means we can expect more growth and more death starting earlier in the season.
 This will result in higher turbidity downstream and more harmful algal blooms in the reservoir—possibly by mid-June.